Medomsley Detention Centre: Perpetrators

 Seven former officers were jailed for abusing Medomsley inmates, including two for sexual abuse.
 Police suspected the two belonged to a larger child sex abuse ring.

 Six more former Medomsley officers were warned they could face charges if further evidence against them emerges.
 The Crown Prosecution Service explained that other abusive Medomsley officers were either dead or were too difficult to identify.

 The Ministry of Justice stated after convictions in March 2019, "It is right that those responsible for such appalling behaviour are finally being brought to justice and we hope never to see abuse on this scale ever again."

 Because of Operation Halter, two former Medomsley officers were jailed for sexual offences against inmates.
 Serial rapist Neville Husband was convicted and jailed in 2003, followed by Leslie Johnson in 2005.
 Their sentences totalled 16 years.

 Under Operation Seabrook, five more officers — Onslow, McGee, Bramley and Blakely — were convicted in late 2018 and early 2019 of physically abusing inmates and received prison sentences totalling nearly 18 years.

 Judge Howard Crowson said officers frequently punched and stamped on inmates, which went beyond what legally permissible even in those days and amounted to criminal misconduct.

-Operation Seabrook's leader Detective Adrian Green said Medomsley officers "abused their position", inflicting "immeasurable suffering and lifelong damage".
+Operation Seabrook's leader Detective Chief Superintendent Adrian Green said Medomsley officers "abused their position", inflicting "immeasurable suffering and lifelong damage".
 He said more abusers remain at large and that he "would be looking to prosecute" those who covered it up.